Kubeasy LogoKubeasy

 Comparison

-Starting stateBroken setupEmpty or minimalWorking but outdated
+Starting stateBroken setupRunning infrastructureWorking but incompleteWorking but outdated

-Primary skillDebuggingConstructionTransformation
+Primary skillDebuggingOperationsHardeningTransformation

 Tips for all types